Like most people we know, we canceled far too many family trips and vacations in 2020 due to Covid.

 We awoke on day three to find that we had the most gorgeous lake view imaginable from our room – it had been completely dark the night before, so we had no idea!
-I got up before the sun and took a walk around the property to orient myself and watch the sunrise over Lake Powell.
+I got up before the sun and took a walk around the property to orient myself and watch the Arizona sunrise over Lake Powell.
 It was very windy, quite cold and absolutely stunning.

 We were supposed to take a kayak tour of Antelope Canyon that morning, but soon after my walk we got the call that winds were too high, the lake was too choppy and our tour was cancelled.
 We were bummed but decided to have a hiking day instead, exploring both the Wahweap Bay/Marble Canyon area and iconic Horseshoe Bend.

 After lunch, we hopped back in the car to head to our ultimate destination: Williams, AZ near the Grand Canyon.
 See my separate post for more on our Lake Powell adventures.

 The pinnacle of our trip was absolutely our day at Grand Canyon national park and the surrounding area.
 Words and photos simply do not do the Grand Canyon justice – it’s without a doubt the most splendid, magnificent and sacred landscape I’ve ever laid eyes on.
 It’s pure magic.

 We spent one day at the Grand Canyon, but when we go back (and I’m already dying to!), I hope to stay onsite at the Grand Canyon hotel so we can catch sunrise there, along with sunset and some actual hiking into the canyon.
 It was too glorious for words and absolutely deserves more time on our next visit.